Can You Sweat Out a Cold? Why This ‘Remedy’ May Hurt Recovery

 Water alone isn’t sufficient to meet your body’s fluid and electrolyte needs.
 The best way to rehydrate is by using an oral rehydration solution such as DripDrop ORS, which has the vital electrolytes your body needs.

 DripDrop ORS contains a meticulous balance of electrolytes and glucose that helps relieve dehydration.
 In addition, DripDrop ORS is low in sugar compared to many other drinks, and its great taste makes it an awesome choice for rehydration.
 Plus, it tastes great.
-You can have it in cold and refreshing or hot with cozy flavors like Spiced Apple Cider and Honey Lemon Ginger.
+You can have it in cold and refreshing or hot with a cozy flavor like Spiced Apple Cider.